qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 :sup:`Move Label or Diagram` tool in the :ref:`Labeling Toolbar <label_toolbar>`.
 The start and end points of each callout can be moved this way.
 The nodes should be highlighted when the mouse pointer is nearby.
 If needed the :kbd:`Shift` Key can be held during the movement.
-This will snap the point in a way that the angle between the two point in increment of 15 degree.
+This will snap the point in a way that the angle between the two callout points in increment of 15 degrees.

 .. _labels_placement: